ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/querying/overview-and-syntax.python.markdown

 * You can declare and use both time series functions and custom functions in a query.
   The custom functions can call the time series functions, pass them arguments, and use their results.

 * In the example below, a custom function (`customFunc`) is called by the query `select` clause to fetch and format a set of time series entries, which are then projected by the query.
   The time series function (`tsQuery`) is called to retrieve the matching time series entries.

 * The custom function returns a flat set of values rather than a nested array, to ease the projection of retrieved values.

-* Note the generated RQL in the second tab, where the custom function is translated to a [custom JavaScript function](../../../client-api/session/querying/what-is-rql#declare).
+* Note the generated RQL, where the custom function is translated to a [custom JavaScript function](../../../client-api/session/querying/what-is-rql#declare).

-{CODE-TABS}
-{CODE-TAB:csharp:LINQ DefineCustomFunctions@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
-{CODE-TAB-BLOCK:javascript:RQL}
+{CODE-BLOCK:javascript}
 // The time series function:
 // =========================
 declare timeseries tsQuery(user) {